Are you trying to survive your first semester of college? Here are 20 tips and life hacks that just might help keep you breathing:

 Maybe you have fitness goals or academic goals.
 Write down five attainable yet challenging goals you want to complete by the end of the semester, and keep them in a place where you’ll notice them daily.
 This will help keep you motivated during the semester.

 11. Make a friend in class

 Having a friend or two in each class might save you a lot of frustration later in the semester.
 Sit by someone and try and get to know them every once in awhile.
 If you ever have a question or miss a lecture, you’ll have someone to reach out to.

 12. Keep familiar things around to help with homesickness

 Moving to college can be hard.
 You might often miss home, and that’s normal.
 Keep familiar momentos around to adjust to living somewhere new.
 Try to do similar activities you liked to do at home.
 If you normally rode bike when you were home, squeeze in a bike ride around campus sometimes.

 While this might seem extensive, creating a monthly budget doesn’t need to be complicated.
 Maybe you simply want to spend less than $30 per month eating out.
 Set a couple budgeting goals to help balance your finances.

 14. Avoid study cram sessions

 It’s going to happen one night–it’s the evening before your first exam in General Biology.
 You’re flipping through your notes and it feels like you’re trying to read a foreign language.
 Cram study sessions are not fun.
 For one, you barely sleep and arrive to the exam the next morning exhausted.
-Plus, your short-term memory stores very limited information.
+Plus, your short-term memory stores very limited information, it is actually more helpful to study in 30-minute sessions.
 Avoid study cram sessions by setting aside five minutes of review time each week to keep the material fresh in your mind.